• Skip to primary navigation

 • 1/3 cup white wine (sauvignon blanc works well) substitute chicken or vegetable stock for white wine if you prefer

-• 4 cups chicken broth substitute vegetable stock if you prefer
+• 4 cups vegetable broth substitute chicken broth if you prefer

 • 1 tbsp fresh thyme leaves